joodicator/PageBot/README.md

 Multiple dice rolls or choices may be made in the same `!roll` invocation by writing them one after the other, possibly separated by other text, which will be repeated in the result.
 Moreover, the two types of random sampling may be mixed together, and lists of choices may be nested within each other.
 See `!help roll` for more information and additional features.

+#### `kakasi`
+Shows the Hepburn romanisation of Japanese text.
+Where there is more than one possible reading of a sequence of kanji, the alternatives are shown within braces.
+Any messages detected to contain a majority of Japanese text will be automatically transliterated.
+Requires [KAKASI](http://kakasi.namazu.org/) and in particular the shared library `libkakasi.so` to be present on the system.
+* `!rj`, `!romaji TEXT` - explicitly transliterate `TEXT` from Japanese characters to romaji.
+* `page/kakasi_lib.py` - support module implementing the reusable library component of `kakasi`.

 ### Games

 #### `chess`
 Allows two-player games of chess to be played on IRC using a textual interface.
-This is done by connecting to [this chess engine](//github.com/joodicator/chess) through a UNIX domain socket created by [pipeserv](//github.com/joodicator/pipeserv), both of which must be installed and run separately.
+This is done by connecting to [this chess engine](//github.com/joodicator/chess) through a socket created by [pipeserve](//github.com/joodicator/pipeserve), both of which must be installed and run separately.
 * `!chess SUBCOMMAND` - issues `SUBCOMMAND` to the chess engine.
 See the output of `!help chess` for available subcommands.
 * `state/chess` - the UNIX domain socket allowing communication with an instance of the chess engine.
 This must be created before the plugin is loaded.